kytos/documentation/tutorials/napps/restful_statistics.rst

   mininet> h1 ping -i 0.2 h2

 .. note:: If by using the command above you perhaps got `ping: bad timing interval: 0.2`  as an answer from the mininet, you can solve it by just changing the notation `'0.2'` to `'0,2'` in your interval, or you can run `export LC_NUMERIC="en_US.UTF-8` in your terminal to make sure that at least locale you are using the `en_US.UTF-8` notation.
-Or you can also change for system wide  by using `echo 'export LC_NUMERIC="en_US.UTF-8"' >>~/.bashrc`

 ********
 REST API